TwitchCon: 2019: San Diego

-2020 cancellation
+2020 and 2021 cancellation

-Due to the COVID-19 pandemic, TwitchCon North America, which was scheduled to occur at the San Diego Convention Center between September 25 and 27, 2020 was canceled.
+Due to the COVID-19 pandemic, TwitchCon North America, which was scheduled to occur at the San Diego Convention Center between September 25 and 27, 2020, as well as TwitchCon 2021, was canceled.
 On November 14, 2020, in lieu of TwitchCon, Twitch held a 12-hour virtual convention named "GlitchCon".
 Over 425 streamers participated in the event.
 Notable activities included Twitch Rivals tournaments for Fortnite and Fall Guys, the Austin Talent Show featuring judges T-Pain and Andy Milonakis, and a US$1 million donation being made to the AbleGamers Foundation.

-Neither a GlitchCon or TwitchCon event occurred in 2021.
-The next North American event would be held in San Diego in 2022.

-2022 San Diego
+2022: San Diego

-TwitchCon North America took place at the San Diego Convention Center in October 2022.
+TwitchCon North America 2022 took place at the San Diego Convention Center from October 7-9.
 This was the third time the event has been held in San Diego.
 The events required face coverings and had numerous COVID-19 prevention protocols in place.

 The TwitchCon San Diego party was held at Petco Park, and featured the artists Meet Me at The Altar, Kim Petras, and Megan Thee Stallion.
 The party gained significant media attention when an attendee cosplaying as Master Chief from the Halo series of video games was allowed on stage during a performance with Megan Thee Stallion.